AriFordsham/GHCWiki/pattern-synonyms.md

 ```

-Conceptually `Nothing` means 'infinite', so it makes sense to interpret it as a _successor_.
-We wish it to have a predecessor just like `Just (S Z)`!
+Conceptually `Nothing` means *infinite*, so it makes sense to interpret it as a *successor* of something.
+We wish it to have a predecessor just like `Just (Succ Zero)`!

-I suggest branching patterns for this purpose:
+I suggest *branching patterns* for this purpose:

 ```wiki
 pattern S pred <- pred@Nothing | pred@(Just (Succ a) -> Just a)